Ernestchenchen/CurvNet/README.md

 ## Introduction

 This is the official implementation of our Pattern Recognition journal paper [CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation](https://arxiv.org/abs/2411.12604), which is built upon mmocr-0.2.1.
-CurvNet is a framework with self-generative capabilities for automatic measurement of spinal scoliosis Cobb angles.
+CurvNet is a framework with self-generative capabilities for automatic measurement of scoliosis Cobb angles.

 ## Environment